tygardner/github-api/README.md

 ## Filling out the rest of our app

 Go through the GitHub API documentation and find other endpoints that you would want to hit in order to get deeper data sets.
-Also, take some time to build you the view of your app.
+Also, take some time to build out the view of your app.
 Doing things like <h1>{{user.name}}</h1> will help you create a readable and user-friendly interface!